doersino/aerialbot/README.md

 * **Geotagging:** Tweets will be geotagged with the precise location – you can disable this, of course.
 * **Logging:** Keeps a log file – whether that's for debugging or reminiscing is your call.
 Again, you can disable this easily.

-*Side note:* If that's all a bit much for you, check out [gomati](https://github.com/doersino/gomati), my previous (and much more basic) implementation of a Google Maps tile downloader and stitcher.

 ![What is this?
 It's a progress indicator.
 What does it do?
 It indicates progress.](demo.gif)